 Patients with TMD are also recommended to try and avoid tough foods that are difficult to chew, along with utilizing regular hot and cold packs.
 Over-the-counter pain relievers can also be effective in minimizing the pain caused by TMD.

-If you’re sick of facial pain or headaches slowing you down, call our office for a 90-minute consultation with Grace Jun Dentistry to find out how we can help.
+If you’re sick of facial pain or headaches slowing you down, call our office for an appointment with Grace Jun Dentistry to find out how we can help.